-Already bouncy and sneaky by nature, our attention span is being severely strained in these times of overstraining.
+Already bouncy and sneaky by nature, our attention span is being severely challenged in these times of overstraining.
 Yet attention is essential to our cognitive effectiveness, whether we are learning new things or simply performing many of our daily tasks.
 To preserve and cultivate it, a first step is to learn about its amazing mechanisms so that we can identify the factors that can be acted upon and those that are best to let go of.
 Focus on attention!

 It was the German philologist Gottfried Wilhelm Leibniz, the precursor of psychology, who in the seventeenth century gave scientific status to attention by proposing the concept of “apperception,” a perception that is accompanied by reflection and awareness, as opposed to mere perception.
 It is one of the first statements about the limits of our field of consciousness.
 Attention will eventually become a leading concept in gestalt psychology, cognitive psychology, and cognitive linguistics.

 It was not until the late 19th century that attention began to be studied experimentally.
 It was during this period that Hermann von Helmholtz, a Prussian physiologist and physicist, realized that we can focus our attention on an object present in our visual field without necessarily directing our gaze at it.
 This observation paved the way for the study of attentional mechanisms independently of the mechanisms of motor action.

 In 1890, the founder of American psychology, William James, proposed a influential definition of attention, describing it as “the taking possession by the mind, in clear and vivid form, of one out of what seem several simultaneously possible objects or trains of thought, localization, concentration, of consciousness are of its essence.
 It implies withdrawal from some things in order to deal effectively with others[…].”
 It should be noted that this definition is in line with today’s cognitive approach, and that even back then, James stated that education “par excellence” is the one that develops these faculties consisting in stabilizing one’s attention.